EmilStanchev/Travel-Agency-Landing-Page/README.md

 # Travel Agency Landing Page 🌍✈️

 Welcome to my Travel Agency Landing Page repository!
-This React web application, crafted with the power of Tailwind CSS, serves as the digital gateway to the breathtaking destinations and unparalleled experiences offered by our travel agency.
+This is React template, crafted with the power of Tailwind CSS and React.
+The template contains 4 different sections [Jump to Sections](#sections).

 ## Features: